 If you’ve visited the Nisqually Watershed, chances are you’ve seen this logo.
-There are signs along Interstate 5 signaling your decent into the watershed and multiple non-profits use the same design for their logos.
+There are signs along Interstate 5 signaling your descent into the watershed, and multiple non-profits use the same design for their logos.

 Why the repetition?